 The Yosemite High Route explores remote canyons, expansive alpine areas, and pristine lakes in the upper headwaters of the Tuolumne and Merced Rivers.
 It’s encompassed entirely within America’s third-oldest national park, and can be undertaken as a thru-hike or in shorter sections.

-The core of the Yosemite High Route spans 95 miles, between upper Falls Creek near the park’s northern boundary and Quartzite Peak at the tip of the Clark Range.
-Two-thirds of this section is off-trail; it climbs or descends 630 vertical feet per mile, and crosses just one road.
+The core of the Yosemite High Route spans 94 miles, between Grace Meadow near the park’s northern boundary and the base of Quartzite Peak at the Merced River.
+Seventy percent of this section is off-trail; it climbs or descends 630 vertical feet per mile, and crosses just one road.

 The Yosemite High Route hovers between 8,000 and 11,000 feet above sea level, usually hopping between deep glacier-carved valleys via unfrequented passes just below the park’s highest points like Mt.
 Lyell, Mt.
 Conness, and Matterhorn Peak.
-While the route includes some tedious talus-hopping and Class 3 scrambles, it’s generally blissful when not on well maintained trails: through open lodgepole forests and wildflower-specked alpine tundra, along the shorelines of fish-filled lakes and the edges of lush meadows, and across grippy granite slabs.
+While the route includes some tedious talus-hopping and Class 3 scrambles, the travel is generally blissful even when not on well maintained trails: through open lodgepole forests and wildflower-specked alpine tundra, along the shorelines of fish-filled lakes and the edges of lush meadows, and across grippy granite slabs.

 In addition to Yosemite’s normal adverse conditions — including altitude, lingering snow, high run-off, mosquitoes, and occasional monsoon weather — the Yosemite High Route presents hikers with extra challenges.
 Extensive off-trail navigation, attention-demanding terrain, exceptional vertical change, and its general remoteness and obscurity top the list.
 Most will find that the extra effort and risk is entirely justified by this lifetime wilderness experience.